GSto/digital-garden/notes/code review.md

   - Comments often regarded as not useful include praise, suggestions for alternate input or error messages, or out-of-scope discussions about new design or features.
   - Remember there is no perfect code, only better code.
   - Code reviews are negative by default. the implication is "tell me what's wrong before we send this to production."
 Praise and positive comments can be used to soften the review somewhat.
-  - Provide positive alternatives, but be wary of being too judgy and perscriptive.
+  - Provide positive alternatives, but be wary of being too judgy and prescriptive.
   - Keep the [[latency]] on code reviews, or any [[feedback loop]]s short.
 It'll make things easier. #[[tempo]] #[[tempo in software development]]
   - Smaller [[pull requests]] lead to better code reviews.
   - Should code reviews always been mandated?
-Some believe they should be sometimes but not always: junior developers, developers new to the code base, or its a particurulary critical or complex case.
+Some believe they should be sometimes but not always: junior developers, developers new to the code base, or its a particularly critical or complex case.

 **Tags** #[[above the code]] #[[professional skills]]